-- Services in connection with custodial care as defined on page 98 - Services in connection with: corns; calluses; toenails; weak, strained, or flat feet; any instability or imbalance of the foot; or any metatarsalgia or bunion, including related orthotic devices, except as listed on page 41, Section 5(a) - Services by a massage therapist - Services by a naturopathic practitioner - Services by Christian Science practitioners or Christian Science sanatoriums - · Genetic counseling and/or genetic screening - Services and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine - Treatment of obesity or weight reduction, except as indicated on page 45, Section 5(a), page 47, Section 5(b), and on page 78, Section 5(h) - Safety, hygiene, convenience, and exercise equipment and supplies - Fees for medical records not requested by the Plan - Handling charges/administrative charges or late charges, missed appointment fees, including interest, billed by providers of care - · Home test kits including but not limited to HIV and drug home test kits - Telephone and on-line medical consultations - "Never Events" Are errors in patient care that can and should be prevented.
+- Services in connection with custodial care as defined on page 100 - Services in connection with: corns; calluses; toenails; weak, strained, or flat feet; any instability or imbalance of the foot; or any metatarsalgia or bunion, including related orthotic devices, except as listed on page 42, Section 5(a) - Services by a massage therapist - Naturopathic and homeopathic services such as naturopathic medicines - · Genetic counseling and/or genetic screening - Services and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine - Treatment of obesity or weight reduction, except as indicated on page 46, Section 5(a), page 48, Section 5(b), and on page 80, Section 5(h) - Safety, hygiene, convenience, and exercise equipment and supplies - Fees for medical records not requested by the Plan - Handling charges/administrative charges or late charges, missed appointment fees, including interest, billed by providers of care - · Home test kits including but not limited to HIV and drug home test kits - Telephone and on-line medical consultations - "Never Events" Are errors in patient care that can and should be prevented.
 We will follow the policy of the Centers for Medicare and Medicaid Services (CMS).
 The Plan will not cover care that falls under these policies (see details on page 6).
 For additional information, please visit www.cms.gov, enter Never Events into SEARCH.